akshay722/Renewable-Energy-Insights-Hub/README.md

   - Energy consumption vs. generation (line charts)
   - Source distribution pie charts

+## AWS Deployment with Terraform and GitHub Actions

+This project includes automated deployment using Terraform and GitHub Actions to deploy to AWS Free Tier:

+### Infrastructure as Code (Terraform)

+The `terraform/` directory contains the Terraform configuration for deploying:

+- S3 bucket for the frontend
+- Elastic Beanstalk for the Python backend
+- IAM roles and security configuration
+- CORS settings for cross-origin communication

+### Automated CI/CD (GitHub Actions)

+The `.github/workflows/` directory contains workflows for:

+1. **Infrastructure Deployment**: Automatically creates and updates AWS resources
+2. **Application Deployment**: Builds and deploys the application code
+3. **Budget Monitoring**: Ensures costs stay within AWS Free Tier limits

+### Setup and Usage

+1. Fork this repository
+2. Set up the required GitHub Secrets:
+   - `AWS_ROLE_TO_ASSUME`: ARN of an IAM role with deployment permissions
+   - `DB_PASSWORD`: Password for the database
+3. Push to the main branch to trigger deployment

+See the README files in the `terraform/` and `.github/workflows/` directories for detailed instructions.

 ## Deployment

 For deploying to AWS, see [DEPLOYMENT.md](DEPLOYMENT.md) which includes detailed instructions for: